roachhd/my-big-fat-do-by-the-end-of-the-year-list/personal.md

   - [ ] check book boxes, donate old ones
 - [x] if I have not used it in two years then I probably won't use it again ™
 - [ ] make a list of things needed
-     * cutlery
+     * 💵 cutlery
-     * some containers
+     * 💵 some containers

 ##### laundry
-- [ ] again its this cupboards.
+- [x] again its this cupboards.
-- [ ] get some containers for pegs powder etc
+- [ ] 💵  get some containers for pegs powder etc

 ##### bathroom
 - [ ] doesn't need much clearing, just a few things from the cupboard.